mrkamel/kafka_sync/README.md

 ## Delayer

-The delayer fetches the delay messages, ie. messages from the specified delay topic.
+The delayer fetches the delay messages, i.e. messages from the specified delay topic.
 It then checks if enough time has passed in between.
 Otherwise it will sleep until enough time has passed.
-Afterwards the delay re-sends the messages to the desired topic where an `Indexer` can fetch it and index it like usual.
+Afterwards the delay re-sends the messages to the desired topic where an indexer can fetch it and index it like usual.

 ```ruby
 KafkaSync::Delayer.new(topic: MyModel.kafka_topic, partition: 0, delay: 300, logger: DefaultLogger).run
 ```

-Again, you should run a delayer per (topic, partition) tuple on multiple hosts for high availability.
+Again, you should run a delayer per `(topic, partition)` tuple on multiple hosts for high availability.

+As you might have noticed, KafkaSync sends 2 messages to Kafka for every update to your models.

 ## Streamer